Asymptotic expansion of the expected Minkowski functional for isotropic central limit random fields: Introduction

-The Minkowski functional (MF) is one of the fundamental concepts in integral and stochastic geometry.
-This is a series of geometric quantities defined for a bounded set in Euclidean space.
-In the 2-dimensional case, the Minkowski functional of the set $M$ is a triplet consisting of the area $\Vol_2(M)$, the length of the boundary $\Vol_1(\partial M)$, and the Euler characteristic $\chi(M)$.
-The Minkowski functional measures morphological future of $M$ in a different way from conventional moment-type statistics, and has been used in various scientific fields.
+The Minkowski functional (MF) is a fundamental concept in integral and stochastic geometry.
+It is a series of geometric quantities defined for a bounded set in the Euclidean space.
+In the 2-dimensional case, the Minkowski functional of the set $M$ is a triplet consisting of the area $\Vol_2(M)$, half-length of the boundary $\frac{1}{2}\Vol_1(\partial M)$, and Euler characteristic (EC) $\chi(M)$ times $\pi$.
+The Minkowski functional measures the morphological features of $M$ in a different way from conventional moment-type statistics and has been used in various scientific fields.

-In cosmology, the Minkowski functional was introduced around in the 1990's, and was first used to analyze the large-scale structure of the universe, and then the cosmic microwave background (CMB).
-In particular, the Minkowski functional for the excursion set of the smoothed CMB map was firstly analyzed by \cite{schmalzing-buchert:1997} (cf.\,\cite{schmalzing-gorski:1998}).
-The CMB radiation provides rich information on the very early stages of the universe.
+In cosmology, the Minkowski functional was introduced around the 1990s, and was first used to analyze the large-scale structure of the universe, and then the cosmic microwave background (CMB).
+In particular, the Minkowski functional for the excursion set of the smoothed CMB map was first analyzed by \cite{schmalzing-buchert:1997} (cf.\,\cite{schmalzing-gorski:1998}).
+The CMB radiation provides rich information on the early stages of the universe.
 Its signal is recognized as an isotropic and nearly Gaussian random field.
-However, hundreds of inflationary models are available to deduce the various types of non-Gaussianity.
+However, hundreds of inflationary models are available to infer the various types of non-Gaussianity.
 The Minkowski functional is used for the selection of such candidate models.

-More precisely, let $X(t)$, $t\in E\subset\R^n$, be such a random field.
-Its sup-level set with a threshold $v$,
+More precisely, let $X(t)$, $t\in T\subset\R^n$, be such a random field.
+The sup-level set with a threshold $x$,

-is referred to as the \textit{excursion set} (Figure \ref{fig:excursion}).
-Then, we can calculate the Minkowski functional curves $\{\mathcal{M}_j(E_v)\}_{j=0,\ldots,n}$ as a function of $v$.
-When $X(t)$ is Gaussian, the expected Minkowski functional density (i.e., the MF per unit volume) has been well known to be described in the Hermite polynomial (e.g., \cite{tomita:1986}).
-Based on this fact, the departure between the sample Minkowski functional and the expected Minkowski functional is used as a measure of non-Gaussianity.
+is referred to as the \textit{excursion set}.
+Subsequently, the Minkowski functional curves $\mathcal{M}_j(T_x)$, $0\le j\le n$, can be calculated as a function of $x$.
+The departure of the sample Minkowski functional from the expected Minkowski functional under the assumed model is used as a measure for the selection of models.

-On the other hand, the expected Minkowski functional for a non-Gaussian random field is unknown (except for the Gaussian related fields).
-The non-Gaussianity of a random field is measured by the cumulant generating functional
+When $X(t)$, $t\in M$, is Gaussian, the Minkowski functional density (i.e., the expected MF per unit volume) is explicitly known (see (\ref{Xi_infty})).
+However, the expected Minkowski functional for a non-Gaussian random field is unknown (except for the Gaussian related random fields \cite[Section 5.2]{adler-taylor:2011}).
+In cosmology, a weak non-Gaussianity is expressed through the $k$-point correlation function, or the $k$th order cumulant, for $k\ge 2$ as